adsblol/feed/README.md

 adsblol-env set ADSB_DONGLE_SERIAL 1090
 # Site name
 adsblol-env set MLAT_SITE_NAME "My epic site"
+# Would you like to appear on map.adsb.lol?
+Then set this:
+adsblol-env set ADSBLOL_MLAT_PRIVACY false
 ```

 These are the minimum environment variables you need to set.